adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

 * We loop through the tracks of the stream object, store them in our "rtc.localTracks" array for further usage, then add them our [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) "localConnection" by calling [localConnection.addTrack(track)](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/addTrack).

 * [onnegotiationneeded](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/negotiationneeded_event) event of  RTCPeerConnection is called.
-This says us that, "I'm ready to send come stream, but I don't have any negotiation with the remote peer via Signaling.
-You should send a SDP Offer, or a SDP Offer Answer for an incoming SDP Offer, including this stream".
+This says to us that, "I'm ready to send some media stream, but I don't have any negotiation with the remote peer via Signaling.
+You should send an SDP Offer, or an SDP Offer Answer for an incoming SDP Offer, including this stream".
 <br>
 In this project's model, first SDP Offer will come from the server via Signaling WebSocket.
 <br>